Sean Gehon

 Sean Gehon (born 1985 in Winnipeg, Manitoba) is a Canadian television personality who resides in Vancouver, British Columbia.
-Gehon worked as a video store employee until joining MuchMusic VJ Search ending as the first runner-up — and the only openly gay contestant — in the 2006 series that was won by Tim Deegan.
+Gehon worked as a video store employee until joining MuchMusic VJ Search, ending as the first runner-up — and the only openly gay contestant — in the 2006 series that Tim Deegan won.

 Gehon subsequently joined MuchMusic's sister channel Star! as an entertainment reporter for the entertainment magazine Star!
 Daily.
 He also hosted Best!
 Movies!
 Ever!.